 On 3 June 2016, Larose Forest held its 4th Bioblitz, marking 10 years since the one in 2006.
 The event was co-organized by the United Counties of Prescott and Russell and The Ottawa Field-Naturalists’ Club.
 More species were found than on any previous Bioblitz in the forest, and added substantially to our ongoing species inventories for the Larose Forest.
 See report.

 Several skate-ski trails are now in operation offering over 38 km of groomed access.
 There are also 46 km of groomed ski trails, and 18 km of snowshoe trails.
 Winter hiking can be done on the packed down snowshoe trails.
-Several new parking areas have been created on Concession 11 (also called Indian Creek Rd.).
+Several new parking areas have been created on Concession 11 (also called Indian Creek Rd).
 All this is free!

 A reminder that the entire area north of Road 25 in Larose Forest is a no-hunting zone.
 This has been in effect for several years.

-Logging and Tree Planting
+Logging and tree planting

 Selective logging continues in the forest, with the money from the sale of timber being used to plant new trees, improve trails, and do other necessary work in the forest.
-During 2016, around 36,000 new trees were planted, including a considerable number of white pines.
+During 2016, about 36,000 new trees were planted, including a considerable number of white pines.

 An extensive maple syrup operation has been set up in the forest, on the far NE corner.
-Participants in the 2016 Larose Forest BioBlitz were each given a can of Larose produced maple syrup.
+Participants in the 2016 Larose Forest Bioblitz were each given a can of Larose-produced maple syrup.